Monday, September 25, 2023

 IAS officer Chander Gaind, who has served in Patiala says, “Haryanvi crave guns; from calling ministers to officers, they can do anything to obtain a gun.”

-So, why is gun culture is becoming popular in Haryana?
+So, Why is gun culture becoming popular in Haryana?

 There are three factors responsible for this gun culture.

-First reason was the militancy which emerged in Punjab in the 1980s “I will cut you up…” and “Hindu mobs killed thousands of innocent Sikhs.”
+First reason was the militancy that emerged in Punjab in the 1980s “I will cut you up…” and “Hindu mobs killed thousands of innocent Sikhs.”
 “Between 2000-3000 Sikhs were burnt alive.”
-According to Ministry of Home Affairs, Haryana, which has 3,59,349 active gun licences, the majority of them were issued during the 1980s and 90s, when Haryana also was witnessing high militancy After Indira Gandhi’s assassination, Congress lost the 1985 state elections in Punjab. in fact Haryana also part of this emergency and many Sikh militants entre in Haryana and attack on Hindu family.
+According to the Ministry of Home Affairs, Haryana, which has 3,59,349 active gun licences, the majority of them were issued during the 1980s and 90s, when Haryana also was witnessing high militancy After Indira Gandhi’s assassination, Congress lost the 1985 state elections in Punjab.
+Haryana was also part of this emergency and many Sikh militants entered Haryana and attacked Hindu families.

 For example, several youths were arrested because they were demanding the transfer of central-controlled Chandigarh to Punjab Hence, the Barnala government appointed a committee led by Justice Ajit Singh Bains Baljit Kaur, one of Bain’s closest colleagues claims – that because of their work, 3,000 boys and men were released and returned to their families in villages